 kislenko.com

-International Issues Discussion (IID) series talk on international challenges to democracy
+International Issues Discussion (IID) series talk on Canada’s Military

-The International Issues Discussion (IID) series at Toronto Metropolitan University is proud to present its fifth and final talk of the Winter 2024 series: “Democracy, Reversed?
-Challenges in the Netherlands, Hungary, and Thailand.”
+The International Issues Discussion (IID) series at Toronto Metropolitan University is proud to present its second talk of the Fall 2024 series: “Ready or Not?
+Canada’s Military and the Changing Nature of Warfare.

 Founded in 2005, the IID is a non-partisan, student-led forum designed to engage all members of the TMU community on major events and issues in contemporary global affairs through reasoned, objective, and scholarly discourse.
 For further details about the IID and our series please see http://iid.kislenko.com or contact the IID student leaders at iidseries@gmail.com